mtrcp/documents/docs/program_requirements.md

 1. Because root certificates will be removed without regard to any unexpired end entity certificates issued from them, the CAs should plan to cease issuing end entity certificates for uses besides code signing such that those certificates expire according to these root removal guidelines.

 1. While Windows will not enforce specific policies on Secure Email certificates, Microsoft recommends that CAs start issuing new Secure Email certificates using the SHA-2 algorithm.

+1. Microsoft recommends an OCSP responder maximum validity period of one (1) day.

 ## 6. Security Incident Response Requirements